morescode-pm/morescode-portfolio/_posts/2025-06-07-species-geofence.md

 Cursor, Jules, and GitHub CoPilot created the majority of the code - we started in Flask and then I asked for a refactor for a full front end site for easy hosting (wow).

+The project repo and branch can be found on my [GitHub][4].

+## Cleaning AI computer vision results based on polygon geofence occurrences
 This polygon was used to then submit a query to the GBIF dataset saved on Google BigQuery.

 ```SQL